pochka15/devops-for-programmers-project-77/README.md

 ### Step 6.
 Setup webservers

 1. Set variables in the [vars.yml](./ansible/group_vars/webservers/vars.yml)
-   1. Note: you can copy-paste generated vault from the previous step and edit it if necessary
+   1. Note: you can copy-paste generated `playground/vault.yml` from the previous step and edit it if necessary
 2. `make setup`

 ### Step 7.
 Release application